Sales and Marketing Alignment FAQ?

 What are the best KPIs for sales and marketing alignment?

-The best KPIs are joint accountability metrics: marketing-influenced revenue, lead acceptance rates above 70%, and pipeline velocity improvements.
-Avoid departmental metrics that create competing incentives.
+Joint accountability metrics are the right KPIs: marketing-influenced revenue, lead acceptance rates above 70%, and pipeline velocity improvements across the funnel.
+Departmental metrics that create competing incentives will always undermine alignment, no matter how well-designed your processes are.
 Success means both teams celebrate the same wins and face the same board pressure for pipeline coverage.

 How do you measure pipeline quality versus quantity?

-Measure pipeline quality through conversion rates, average deal size, and sales cycle velocity rather than just lead volume.
+Conversion rates, average deal size, and sales cycle velocity all reveal pipeline quality in ways that raw lead volume never can.
 Quality indicators include ICP match scores, engagement depth, and progression velocity through defined stages.
-A smaller pipeline of qualified opportunities outperforms a large pipeline of unqualified contacts.
+A smaller pipeline of qualified opportunities outperforms a large pipeline of unqualified contacts every time.

 Implementation and Best Practices